domRiddle/ASF/FAQ.md

 ***

+**Q:** ASF can't start, the program window immediately closes after being launched!

+**A:** If even `log.txt` is not being generated then you most likely forgot to install .NET Core prerequisites, as stated in **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** guide.
+Other common problems might include trying to launch wrong ASF variant for your OS, or in other way missing native .NET Core runtime dependencies.

+***

 **Q:** `No bots are running, exiting`

 **A:** Either you didn't **[configure](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** ASF, or you didn't enable any configured bot instance.
 When all bots exit, ASF will shutdown as well, as it has nothing to do (unless it's being run in `--server` **[mode](https://github.com/JustArchi/ArchiSteamFarm/wiki/Command-Line-Arguments)**).